snap-stanford/distance-encoding/README.md

 python main.py --dataset usa-airports --metric acc --hidden_features 100 --feature rw --rw_depth 2 --epoch 500 --bs 128 --test_ratio 0.1
 ```

-Note that here the `test_ratio` consists of validation set and the actual test set.
+Note that here the `test_ratio` currently contains both validation set and the actual test set, and will be changed to contain only test set.

 - To generate **Figure2 LEFT** of the paper (Simulation to validate Theorem 3.3):
 ```bash